daisy20170101/SeisSol_Cookbook/tpv5.rst

 TPV5 uses a linear-slip weakening friction everywhere on the fault.
-There are ten parameters associated with the friction constitutive law and fault properties in the *parameters.par*.
-It can be found at .
+There are ten parameters associated with the friction constitutive law and fault properties in the **parameters.par**.
+It can be found at https://github.com/daisy20170101/SeisSol_Cookbook/.

 Four friction constitutive parameters are: mu\_s, mu\_d, d\_c and
 cohesion.
 Six stress parameters are: s\_xx, s\_yy, s\_zz, s\_xy, s\_xz,